fernhw/Pro-Input-System/README.md

         }
     }
 ```
-Long story short Models/ControllerHub is YOUR HUB it is the place where you pick controllers, now in this case the system has controller profiles for a game I'm working on, you probably want YOUR GAME's controls in here, you can also create your own controller hub, and controller profiles in your game's code.
+Long story short Models/ControllerHub is YOUR HUB it is the place where you pick controllers, you probably want YOUR GAME's controls in here, you can also create your own controller hub, and controller profiles in your game's code.

+<b>Controller</b> is the abstract class that manages a full 20 input controller. this is digested by the proInput class so you never need to interact with these don't worry.
+A controller is created with a <b>ControllerProfile</b>

+In short feed OR modify a <b>ControllerProfile</b> so you can use it.

 ```
         public static IController MainController = new Controller(Profiles.XBOX_360_PC);